 Fast forward to Christmas 2011.
 The family was together again in Alaska and they began building their kennel and their dream of one day running the Iditarod.

 ‘I know that my past will haunt me for the rest of my life, but I have done everything I can to redeem myself, ” says Robert.
-“All of us have skeletons in our closets, but life can only be understood backwards; but it must be lived forwards.”
+“All of us have skeletons in our closets, but life can only be understood backward, but it must be lived forwards.”

-The 2012-2013 racing season was one of learning, trials and tribulations for Robert and Team Ineka.
+The 2012-2013 racing season was one of learning, trials, and tribulations for Robert and Team Ineka.
 While it was the first season on their own, their kennel was full of dogs that he had gotten from other mushing friends.
 He ran in only three races and had to scratch in one.

-In the fall of 2014 Robert returned to school to pursue a second bachelors degree.
+In the fall of 2014, Robert returned to school to pursue a second bachelor’s degree.
 This time in Health and Physical Education with a concentration in Outdoor Leadership at the University of Alaska Anchorage.
-In his studies he is learning the in’s and out’s of expedition planning, leadership theory and practice, and has gone on some amazing adventures including river rafting and sea kayaking.
+In his studies, he is learning the ins and outs of expedition planning, leadership theory, and practice, and has gone on some amazing adventures including river rafting and sea kayaking.

 See you on the trail!